skienzmatishun/rippreport/content/p/round-house-blockheads/index.md

 <blockquote class="twitter-tweet"><p lang="zxx" dir="ltr"><a href="https://t.co/vZVAslDgGF">https://t.co/vZVAslDgGF</a></p>&mdash; RIPP REPORT (@RIPPREPORT) <a href="https://twitter.com/RIPPREPORT/status/1730691844802019415?ref_src=twsrc%5Etfw">December 1, 2023</a></blockquote>

-“Boone and Council President Corey Martin agreed the cost of relocating Stuart’s home is an issue, but Brewer said there are “some rich folks in town” who could donate money to move Stuart’s home.
-Mayor Sherry Sullivan added Niemeyer himself already donated $5,000 to the city to fund the relocation project.”
+>Boone and Council President Corey Martin agreed the cost of relocating Stuart’s home is an issue, but Brewer said there are “some rich folks in town” who could donate money to move Stuart’s home.
+Mayor Sherry Sullivan added Niemeyer himself already donated $5,000 to the city to fund the relocation project.

 These same square heads voted to destroy the Lewis home: